friederbluemle/livebundle-website/docs/plugin-authoring.md

 - To create a new `Bundler` plugin, you can start from the [`livebundle-bundler-metro`](https://github.com/electrode-io/livebundle/tree/master/packages/livebundle-bundler-metro) plugin.
 - To create a new `Notifier` plugin, you can start from the [`livebundle-notifier-terminal`](https://github.com/electrode-io/livebundle/tree/master/packages/livebundle-notifier-terminal) plugin.

-## Implement the plugin constructor
+## Implement the plugin create method

-Apart from `Generator` plugins, which have an extra parameter, all plugins constructors will be invoked by LiveBundle with a single parameter, being the plugin configuration *(if any)*.
+Apart from `Generator` plugins, which have an extra parameter, all plugins should expose a static `create` method which will be invoked by LiveBundle with a single parameter, being the plugin configuration *(if any)*.

-Not much should be done in the plugin constructor, apart from storing a reference to the supplied configuration.
+Not much should be done in this method, apart from storing a reference to the supplied configuration.

 ## Implement the plugin interfaces